MainManMechanic/RESUME/README.md

 __Data Cleaning GooglePlay database__
-A data cleaning exercise to showcase use of pandas scrubbing abilities and some discussion (TBF) -Involves use of pandas
+A data cleaning exercise to showcase use of pandas scrubbing abilities and some discussion (TBF)

+-Involves use of pandas

 -Involves traditional cleaning practices (duplicates and nulls)

+-Discussion on whether or not to delete or keep data

+-Investigation into ideal methods of cleaning